-- 1. The Principal who suspended the student; - 2.
+- 1. The principal who suspended the student; - 2.
 The student's parent/guardian or adult student if they appealed the decision to suspend the student. - 3.
-The person who appealed the decision to suspend the student if the decision was appealed by someone other than the student or their parent/guardian and that person is allowed by Board Policy to appeal. - 4.
-Such other persons as may be specified by Board policy. - 5.
+The person who appealed the decision to suspend the student if the decision was appealed by someone other than the student or their parent/guardian and that person is allowed by Board policy to appeal. - 4.
+Such other persons as may be specified by Board policy as approved by the Director of Education/Superintendent of Education, Resource to the Disciplinary Hearing Committee. - 5.
 A student who is not a party to the appeal has the right to be present at the hearing and to make a statement on their own behalf.